U8NWXD/oppia-wiki/Outreachy Dec 2021 to Mar 2022.md

 * After you have a good understanding of the NGO context, work with them to draft a pilot plan detailing how they can include Oppia in their activities.
 If you think you need help on how to prioritize which NGOs to reach and how elaborate a nice reach out message, you can email our mentors for more materials.

 ### Reaching and defining pilots plan with NGOs
 * For this task, you will need to create a plan on how you would scale the lessons and provide them to a larger audience in your country.
-It's important for the plan to be supported by reliable research that can include: (a) a benchmark analysis of similar products in your region, (b) an analysis of your country's/region's demographics, and (c) an analysis of existing NGOs and potential partners.
+It's important for the plan to be supported by reliable research that can include:
+   1. a benchmark analysis of similar products in your region
+   2. an analysis of your country's/region's demographics, and
+   3. an analysis of existing NGOs and potential partners.
 * You can use any documents and research you find relevant to support your proposal.
 The format of the plan is completely up to you.
 * If you need help with the background research for your plan, you can contact the mentors for further guidance and additional materials.